davegallant/vpngate/README.md

 ### Connect to a VPN

-Because openvpn creates a network interface, run the connect command with `sudo` or an account with escalated privileges.
+Because openvpn creates a network interface, run the connect command with `sudo` or a user with escalated privileges.

 ```sh
 $ sudo vpngate connect